Mobile Gardening Ideas for Full Time RVers

 This Environet Hydroponic Kit is specifically for growing herbs.

-Container Gardens
+2. Container Gardens

-If you travel in climates where the temperatures stay above freezing and are not frequently traveling between states with strict plant transportation rules, you can easily grow plants outdoors in containers, like the RV owner who brings this thriving herb garden with her wherever she goes and sets it outside in a sunny spot outdoors at each location.
-Small pots or planters can be stored in a truck bed or in the shower during transport.
+This RV owner brings this thriving herb garden with her wherever she goes and sets it outside in a sunny spot at each location.
+Small pots or planters can be stored in a truck bed or the shower during transport.
 Self-watering containers are a good choice for transporting with less mess.

-Growing Plants Inside an RV
+3. Growing Plants Inside an RV

 For RV owners who want or need to keep their plants indoors, a shelf like this one can provide a place to set plants next to a sunny window where they can get plenty of natural light.
-This shelf was made from a 1″x6″ piece of lumber painted and mounted using drywall anchors and shelf brackets.
+This shelf was made from a 1″ x 6″ piece of lumber painted and mounted using drywall anchors and shelf brackets.

-Adding Plant Shelves to Windows
+4. Adding Plant Shelves to Windows

 A suction cup shelf is an option that wouldn't require drilling holes in the wall and would allow plants to be moved to a different window depending on the direction of the sun.
 If you're skeptical that it will hold, you can even add extra support.